sec-digital-twin-lab/sim-aas-middleware/examples/simple/ping/README.md

 # Ping Example: Processor Testing Outbound Connectivity

-This example demonstrates a comprehensive connectivity testing processor that tests various types of network connectivity to an external host.
+This example demonstrates a connectivity testing processor that tests various types of network connectivity to an external host.
 The processor can perform ping, traceroute, TCP connection tests, and UDP connection tests.

 The example consists of:

 - **`ProcessorPing`** - a processor that takes one input, `parameters`, and produces an output `result`
 - **`test_server.py`** - combined TCP/UDP test server for connectivity testing

+## Objective

+Test outbound network connectivity from a running processor container to an external host using multiple protocols.

+This setup demonstrates how to:
+- Execute system commands (`ping`, `traceroute`) from within a processor.
+- Test TCP and UDP connectivity to specified ports.
+- Conditionally run tests based on input parameters.
+- Aggregate results from multiple connectivity tests into a single output.

 ## Connectivity Tests Supported